topaz1008/ffmpeg-any/README.md

    $> ffmpeg-any --command="-c:v libx264 -crf 21 -c:a aac -b:a 128k"
    ```

-* recursive - recursively process all subdirectories in the current working directory.
+* recursive - recursively process all subdirectories in the current working directory. (default is to only process `cwd` for files)
    ```
    $> ffmpeg-any --recursive
    ```